MVP → Scale Engineering Playbooks

 An MVP must be minimal in scope, not minimal in engineering discipline.

-- from what must never be compromised (foundations).
+We explicitly separate what is not built yet (scope) from what must never be compromised (foundations).

-The Clavon MVP Foundations (Non-Negotiable)
+The Clavon MVP Foundations

-Every MVP we build includes the following foundations—regardless of speed pressure
+Every MVP we build includes the following foundations, regardless of speed pressure.

 Clean Architecture Baseline